dan360z/Full-Stack-Project/README.md

-# Fullstack Milestone Project - Unicorn Atractor Issue Tracker
+# Fullstack Milestone Project - Unicorn Attractor Issue Tracker

-Welcome to my fullstack milestone project, for this project I created an issue tracker for an app called Unicorn Attractor.
+Welcome to my fullstack milestone project, for this project I have created an issue tracker for an app called Unicorn Attractor.
 The Issue Tracker allows users to report bugs they have discovered on Unicorn Attractor by creating a bug ticket or if they have an idea for a new feature they can create a feature ticket which requires a donation.

 ---